vestas-wind-systems/zephyr/boards/arm/rcar_ebisu/doc/rcar_ebisu.rst

 Debugging
 =========
 You can debug an application using OpenOCD and GDB.
-The Solution proposed below is using a OpenOCD custom version that support R-Car ULCB boards Cortex®-R7.
+The Solution proposed below is using a OpenOCD custom version that supports R-Car ULCB boards Cortex®-R7.

 Get Renesas ready OpenOCD version
 ---------------------------------